United States Army Hospital Corps: Organization and Ranks

-The Hospital Corps as created in 1886 was to be composed of Hospital Stewards, Acting Hospital Stewards and Privates, the number of which were to be decided by the Secretary of War.
+The Hospital Corps was created in 1886 was to be composed of Hospital Stewards, Acting Hospital Stewards and Privates, the number of which were to be decided by the Secretary of War.
 Enlisted men not belonging to the Corps would not be detailed to medical service.
 The members of the Corps would perform all enlisted medical services in hospital and in the field.
 In 1896 the Congress fixed the number of hospital stewards to 100.
 The Corps then had about 100 acting hospital stewards and about 500 privates.
 In 1901, the rank of Lance Acting Hospital Steward was given to prospective hospital stewards during a probationary period, and in 1903 the rank of Corporal was introduced; specifically created for those men who were good leaders but unable to pass the required examinations for promotion.
 In 1903, the ranks of the hospital stewards were put in line with the rest of the army; Hospital Stewards becoming Sergeants First Class, Acting Hospital Stewards becoming Sergeants, Lance Acting Hospital Steward becoming Lance Corporals.
 By 1909, the rank of Private First Class had been introduced, in the proportion not exceeding one to two privates.
 The Corps then had 300 sergeants first class, 300 sergeants and 20 corporals.
 The largest strength of the Corps occurred during the Spanish–American War; in June 1898 it contained 133 hospital stewards, 172 acting hospital stewards and 2,940 privates.
 The peak was reached in November the same year with about 6,000 men serving in the Corps, although about 22,500 were needed.